Employee turnover rate refers to the percentage of employees who left your business during a given period (often a calendar year).

 - What were the main causes of the departures?

 - Is your turnover rate comparable to those of other companies in your industry?
-For reference purposes, the HR Barometer of the Ordre des conseillers en ressources humaines sets the average turnover rate in Quebec at 24%.
+For reference, the 2021 Bureau of Labor Statistics report set the average voluntary turnover rate to 25%.

 - Is one department more problematic than the others?
-For example, your turnover rate might be nearly zero for the cash register team, but very high for your sales department.
+For example, your turnover rate might be nearly zero for the cashier team, but very high for your sales department.

 - Is your turnover rate higher or lower than in previous years?